GloriaYi/Maternal-Health-Risk-Classifier/CONTRIBUTING.md

 ## Attribution

-These contributing guideliens are adapted from the [altair feedback and contribution guidelines](https://github.com/vega/altair/blob/main/CONTRIBUTING.md).
+These contributing guidelines are adapted from the [altair feedback and contribution guidelines](https://github.com/vega/altair/blob/main/CONTRIBUTING.md).